Global brick & mortar retailers continue to navigate through the impact of COVID-19 at different

 use of in-store analytics is expected

-over the next few years, empowering
+to grow significantly over the next few years, empowering

 retailers with critical insights – insights that allow them to localize go-to-market strategies and